jpablolucero/mgdg/README.md

 After a fresh clone of this repository, the compilation will not lead to a compile-time calculation, but to a series of problem solutions in different size meshes.

+Make sure GCC 10 is installed and the GNU EIGEN library.
+Provide the locations of those libraries in the Makefile.

 To execute an example compile-time calculation, replace the line
 ```
 const volatile auto x1  = make_main<128,1>();